Best chamois cream 2026: The best way to keep saddle sores at bay

 ➖ Hard to wash off your hands

-Squirt Barrier Balm is the thickest of the bunch, with a consistency much more like a grease than a cream.
-It comes in 6g sachets, 20g, and 100g pots, and is hard to wash off, making it ideal for prolonged wet rides or triathlons.
-The scent is quite a strong Tea Tree, and it contains lanolin, so it isn't vegan.
-It doesn't come in women's or travel-sized options, but for hours in a deluge, this is my pick.
+Squirt Barrier Balm is the thickest option, and feels more like grease than a cream.
+It comes in 6g sachets, 20g and 100g pots, and is difficult to wash off, making it great for long rainy rides or triathlons.
+There's quite a strong Tea Tree scent, and it contains lanolin, so it isn't vegan.
+There's no women's or travel-sized option either.

 ➕ More natural than the original